 Who is eligible for super guarantee?

-There is no minimum amount an employee must earn before they are entitled to super guarantee (SG) contributions.
+There is no minimum amount an employee must earn before they are entitled to super guarantee contributions.

 This includes independent contractors who are eligible for super, even if they quote an Australian business number (ABN).